ciren/cilib/docs/src/sphinx/design/lenses.rst

 ======

 A ``Lens`` can, in the most trivial of ways, be seen as a getter and setter function pair.
-Within CIlib, several common lenses are availble to the user in order to extract information from the state of the ``Entity``, or anything else for which a ``Lens`` has been defined.
-Because lenses allow the user to zoom onto data, potentially nested under many levels in another data structure, they are convienient as they allow for correctly updating the "zoomed" location.
-When we use "correctly", it is because with immutable data structures, updates to values deep within a data structure need to correctly "bubble out", such that the entire stucture is correctly updated to ensure that the data structure remains immutable and consistent.
+Within CIlib, several common lenses are available to the user in order to extract information from the state of the ``Entity``, or anything else for which a ``Lens`` has been defined.
+Because lenses allow the user to zoom onto data, potentially nested under many levels in another data structure, they are convenient as they allow for correctly updating the "zoomed" location.
+When we use "correctly", it is because with immutable data structures, updates to values deep within a data structure need to correctly "bubble out", such that the entire structure is correctly updated to ensure that the data structure remains immutable and consistent.

 In order to not re-invent the wheel, the `Monocle <http://julien-truffaut.github.io/Monocle/>`_ library provides the lens functionality.
-Lenses are strucutures that can also be composed together and are collectively called "optics".
+Lenses are structures that can also be composed together and are collectively called "optics".
 Please refer to Monocle's documentation to learn more about lenses and optics.
 CIlib specific lens questions can be directed to the different CIlib support channels.

-Lenses privide an API that is first and foremost, composition and lawful.
+Lenses provide an API that is first and foremost, composition and lawful.
 This means that the various optics are well behaved and rules exist that govern their usage.
 Furthermore, different optics may be composed together to create new optics that are the combination of the original optics.
 This is obviously only possible if the provided types correctly line up.